Mr. Nicholas Stein

 Fr.
 Kyle Shinseki, SJ

 He next completed an MBA at Northwestern University, which led to his work at Procter & Gamble in marketing.
 As a Jesuit, he has ministered in high schools and universities, served in multiethnic parishes, and provided spiritual direction and retreats.
 Ordained to the priesthood in June 2018, he completed a Licentiate in Sacred Theology in May 2019, with a focus on small-group communities of ethnic Catholic college students.
 Prior to arriving in Ann Arbor, he served as Campus Minister for Faith Formation and Intercultural Ministry at Santa Clara University.
-He serves on the Boards of Directors of the National Institute for Ministry with Young Adults and the Manresa Jesuit Retreat House in Bloomfield Hills, Michigan.
+He serves on the Boards of Directors of the National Institute for Ministry with Young Adults and the Catholic Campus Ministry Association.
 He enjoys preparing diverse ethnic dishes, hiking, and listening to Latin American, country, and Hawaiian music.

 Ex officio